Ryan Martinez (politician)

-Ryan Martinez is an American politician who has served in the Oklahoma House of Representatives from the 39th District since 2016.
-He was indicted for driving under the influence on December 22, 2022.
+Ryan Martinez is an American Republican politician who served in the Oklahoma House of Representatives from the 39th District from 2016 through his resignation in 2023.
+An influential member during his tenure, Martinez resigned after charges for driving under the influence generated a political scandal and a lawsuit seeking his removal from office.

+Born in Edmond, Oklahoma, Martinez attended the University of Colorado before returning to Oklahoma to work as staff for Jim Inhofe and T.W.
+Shannon.
+During his tenure in the Oklahoma house, he chaired the redistricting commission after the 2020 United States Census and the Swadley's BBQ committee investigation.
+He pleaded to driving under the influence charges in 2014 and August 2023.
+After his plea bargain in 2023, Martinez announced his intention to resign from office effective September 1, 2023.

 Early life and education

-Martinez was born in Edmond, Oklahoma to a Hispanic-American family.
+Martinez grew up in Edmond, Oklahoma in a Hispanic-American family.
 As a child, he attended a private school.
 He later described how he and other children like him were affected by racism in the United States at school, saying that they were all "labeled as problem children" and "just little brown kids that are probably going to end up drug dealers, prisoners, dead."
 He later went on to earn his bachelor's of arts in political science from the University of Northern Colorado.

 Early career

 Martinez worked as a field representative for Senator James Inhofe, served as staff for the Oklahoma House of Representatives during the speakership of T.W.
 Shannon, and worked as the executive director for the Oklahoma Republican State House Committee.
 He also worked as vice president of marketing and development for Sagac Public Affairs.